chierighini/notes/README.md

  # Final Considerations

 This last section is dedicated to all the authors, content creators and whoever else is mixed up in the bunch of sources I have collected during my studies.
 Without your noble quest to make knowledge free for everyone, you would not have made such a significant impact on my studies and carreer, and for that all of you should pe proud of.
 As for me, I am just thankful.
 And to anyone who decides to read my notes, may you have as much success as I did.
+I'll be updating this repository as I dive deeper into the world of programming, data science and whatever else crosses my path.